Concurrent computing: Coordinating access to shared resources

 Suppose balance = 500, and two concurrent threads make the calls withdraw(300) and withdraw(350).
 If line 3 in both operations executes before line 5 both operations will find that balance >= withdrawal evaluates to true, and execution will proceed to subtracting the withdrawal amount.
 However, since both processes perform their withdrawals, the total amount withdrawn will end up being more than the original balance.
 These sorts of problems with shared resources benefit from the use of concurrency control, or non-blocking algorithms.

 Advantages

-The advantages of concurrent computing include:
+There are advantages of concurrent computing: